Artchibald/WTW-illustrator-script/README.md

 <img src="imagesInReadme/objectmodel.png" alt="outline" >

-# How to use this script?

-1. Open Adobe illustrator
-2. Open the icons template in Illustrator that you will find in this repository (no others, just this one).
-3. Go to File > Scripts > Other Scripts...
-4. Select the JS file from this repo called XXXXXXXX.js, it will run automatically.
-5. View the exported assets in your folder XXXXXX.

-<p align="right">(<a href="#top">back to top</a>)</p>

 # Brief from client to be implemented

 - Take an established artboard (provided by WTW in Illustrator format)